 It has been said that the best brand names don't need advertising - they are advertising.
 Your brand name is the vital link between what you are and how you might play out in your marketplace.
-Following our recent post on branding and beer, we present a brief flex guide to the art and science of choosing brand names.
+Here, we present a brief flex guide to the art and science of choosing brand names.

 “A good name is better than precious ointment” – Ecclesiastes 7.1

 The right name is a brand's most important asset.
 A successful name will reflect your desired ambition; will find a unique, memorable and positive place in the minds of your customers; and will enable the rest of your brand identity to work really hard for you.
 Equally, a poorly conceived or inappropriate name will have no strategic longevity and may even be construed negatively by customers.